louiskwt/teach-myself-cs/system/coad/notes.md

 	- system CPU time
 		- The CPU time spent in the operating system performing tasks on behalf of the program.

+- formula

+	- 1 / execution time

+- Understanding Performance

+	> Many applications, especially those running on servers, depend as much on I/O performance, which, in turn, relies on both hardware and software.
+Total elapsed time measured by a wall clock is the measurement of interest.
+In some application environments, the user may care about throughput, response time, or a complex combination of the two (e.g., maximum throughput with a worst-case response time).

+	> To improve the performance of a program, one must have a clear definition of what performance metric matters and then proceed to find performance bottlenecks by measuring program execution and looking for the likely bottlenecks.

+- Hardware's discrete time intervals

+	- clock cycle

+		- The time for one clock period, usually of the processor clock, which runs at a constant rate.

+	- clock rate

+		- the inverse of the clock period. (e.g. 4GHz)

+	- clock period

+		- The length of each clock cycle.

+- Question

+1. Suppose we know that an application that uses both personal mobile devices and the Cloud is limited by network performance.
+For the following changes, state whether only the throughput improves, both response time and throughput improve, or neither improves.

+	- An extra network channel is added between the PMD and the Cloud, increasing the total network throughput and reducing the delay to obtain network access (since there are now two channels).

+		-  both response time and throughput improve

+	- The networking software is improved, thereby reducing the network communication delay, but not increasing throughput.

+		- only the latency (response time improve)

+	-  More memory is added to the computer

+		- neither improves

+2. Computer C’s performance is four times as fast as the performance of computer B, which runs a given application in 28 seconds.
+How long will computer C take to run that application?

+	- 7 seconds